 If you want to look stylish, well-groomed and attractive, pay attention to the sombre technique.
-This type of colouring will allow you to refresh your image and will look natural at the same time.
+This type of colouring will allow you to refresh your image and will look natural in your favorite lighted makeup mirror.

 What is a sombre